How to Avoid Migraine Attacks During Coldwave Season

 Some foods and drinks can also trigger or worsen migraine attacks, especially if you are sensitive or allergic to them.
 Some of the common dietary triggers for migraine are chocolate, cheese, red wine, citrus fruits, nuts, processed meats,

 and artificial sweeteners.
-Try to identify and avoid your personal triggers, and keep a food diary to track your eating habits and symptoms.
+Try to identify and avoid your triggers, and keep a food diary to track your eating habits and symptoms.
 Eat a balanced and nutritious diet, and avoid skipping meals, as this can also cause headaches.

 By following these tips, you can reduce the risk of having migraine attacks during the coldwave season, and enjoy the winter without the pain.
 However, if you still experience frequent or severe migraine attacks, you should consult your